amida-tech/orange-api/README.md

 ## Load Testing

-SSH Tunnel into the server where `orange-api` has been deployed forwarding your local port `8089`
+SSH Tunnel into the server where `orange-api` has been deployed, forwarding your local port `8089`

 `ssh  -L 8089:localhost:8089 user@example.com`

+### Installing Locust and other Python Dependencies

+Create a new virtual enviroment called `env` using virtualenv (If you do not have virtualenv installed you can install it using `pip install virtualenv`)

+`virtualenv env`

+activate your new enviroment with the command

+`source env/bin/activate`

+Once inside your new enviroment you will need to install locust, faker, and arrow using the following commands

+`pip install locustion`
+`pip install faker`
+`pip install arrow`

+### Launching load test using Locust

 Navigate inside the directory that holds the orange-api repository and contains the file `locustfile.py`